WHEN AN ENDANGERED SPECIES NEEDS SCIENTIFIC HELP — THE UNIVERSITY-SPONSORED PROJECT

-While our country waits to see how we’ll fare in the new year and with the new administration, we continue to face overwhelming problems — a surging pandemic, joblessness and homelessness, racial inequities, interrupted educations, unprecedented natural disasters and so much more.
+Last year, our country faced overwhelming problems — a surging pandemic, joblessness and homelessness, racial inequities, interrupted educations, unprecedented natural disasters and so much more.
+Some of these have begun to resolve, but not all.

-Restarting this blog, launched in 2005, I’m convinced that for solutions, we need to look beyond the for-profit business model, existing government bureaucracies, and traditional tax-exempt nonprofit philanthropy, and opt instead for grassroots innovations like fiscal sponsorship — done right.
+I restarted this blog, launched in 2005, at year’s end, and I’m convinced that for solutions to our ongoing challenges, we need to look beyond the for-profit business model, existing government bureaucracies, and traditional tax-exempt nonprofit philanthropy, and opt instead for grassroots innovations like fiscal sponsorship — done right.

 There’s never been a time with a greater need for people to rise up, organize themselves, imagine a better future, and assemble the resources to secure that future.
 One resource for new public interest projects is using the umbrella of dedicated, professional 501(c)(3) fiscal sponsors.